-If a student's legal status, such as the student's name or the student's custodial arrangement, should change during the school year, the parent or guardian must notify the school district.
-Please contact the district registrar to ensure that the school district has a current student record.
+If a student's legal status, such as the student's name or the student's custodial arrangement, changes during the school year, the parent must notify the District.
+This should be done by contacting the registrar to ensure student records are current.